hiddentao/squel/README.md

 ## Features

+* Works in node.js and in the browser.
 * Supports the construction of all standard SQL queries: SELECT, UPDATE, INSERT and DELETE.
 * Uses method chaining for ease of use.
 * Written in [CoffeeScript](http://coffeescript.org/) for ease of maintainability.